Sign up to our Newsletter

 If you choose to enter the legal field in hopes of luxury and wealth, human rights law is definitely not for you.
 Human rights lawyers often begin their legal careers working at organizations where they are underpaid and overworked.

 Even though these positions don’t pay well compared to other areas of law, they are still difficult to obtain.
 Human rights law is extremely competitive and prestigious!
-Be prepared to have a hard time finding full-time human rights law employment to begin with, and an even harder time actually landing a job!
+Be prepared to have a hard time finding full-time human rights law employment to begin with, and an even harder time landing a job!

 While the pay might not be as satisfying as you’d hoped, it’s important to note that the job itself is extremely satisfying!
 As a human rights lawyer, you’ll be directly impacting people’s lives every day and will be rectifying systemic injustice to help build a better future!